- Aim of this page

 In January 2017, the Justice Secretary announced that thousands of gay and bisexual men convicted of sexual offences which have now been decriminalised would be posthumously pardoned.
 This builds on an earlier scheme that was introduced in 2012 to ‘disregard’ decriminalised sexual offence.

-This page provides further information about the disregard process and details of organisations that can assist you.
+This page provides further information about the disregard process, which is the process that individuals have to go through.

 Why is this important?

 Years ago, many people were convicted of offences which are no longer illegal today.
 Things changed after the 1967 decriminalisation act.
-However, if you were convicted of a sexual offence which has now been decriminalised, details of it may still appear on a formal criminal record check unless you apply to have it disregarded.
+However, if you were convicted of a sexual offence which has now been decriminalised, details of it may still appear on a formal criminal record check unless you have applied to have it disregarded.

-As many employers have little understanding of legal definitions, you may find yourself being refused an interview/job on the basis of having a conviction for an offence that is no longer illegal.
+Many employers have little understanding of legal definitions, and so you may find yourself being refused an interview or job on the basis of having a conviction for an offence that is no longer illegal.

-The coalition government made a commitment in 2010 to ‘change the law so that historical convictions for consensual gay sex with over 16s will be treated as ‘spent’ and will not show up on criminal records checks’.
-The Protection of Freedoms Act 2012 establishes powers that allow this to happen.
+The coalition government made a commitment in 2010 to change the law so that historical convictions for consensual gay sex with over 16s would not show up on criminal records checks.

 The Protection of Freedoms Act 2012 enabled this to happen.
 Under the provisions of Chapter 4 of Part 5 of the Act (s.92-101), the Home Secretary may ‘disregard’ certain convictions (which includes cautions, warnings and reprimands) for decriminalised consensual sex offences.
 The provisions came into force on the 1st October 2012.

-Under these provisions, individuals may apply to the Home Secretary for a formal disregard of their convictions.
-If the Home Secretary considers that a disregard is appropriate, those convictions disregarded will be deleted or annotated and will no longer be disclosed, including in Criminal Records Bureau certificates or in court proceedings.
+Under the disregard provisions, individuals can apply to the Home Secretary for a formal disregard of their convictions.
+If the Home Secretary considers that a disregard is appropriate, those convictions disregarded will be deleted or annotated and will no longer be disclosed, including in certificates issued by the Disclosure and Barring Service.